Freedom Pass for older people

 Freedom Pass is provided by Redbridge Council to give older people free travel on almost all public transport in London.

 To apply for an older persons freedom pass fill in the application form on the London Councils website and take your application to a London Post Office.
-For more information, contact the freedom pass helpline (Open Monday-Sunday 8am-8pm) or visit Redbridge i.
+For more information, contact the freedom pass helpline (Open Monday-Sunday 8am-8pm).

 What is a Freedom Pass for older people?